Woodchips 2.jpeg

 fullsizeoutput_123.jpeg

-Can I bring my baby with me when I co-op?
+Can I bring my baby or younger child with me when I co-op?
 No. Younger children are not allowed to accompany co-opers.
-Many parents will find another family to do a childcare trade with, or arrange other childcare.
+Some parents will find another family to do a childcare trade with, or arrange other childcare.

 Do I have to co-op in the school?
 No, in-school co-oping is not required.